OFFIS-mosaik/mosaik/docs/scheduler.rst

 simulator via providing the connected attribute, or the simulator can also schedule events for itself via the step function's return value.
 The output provided by event-based simulators is only valid for a specific point in time, by default for the current time of the step, or for any later time if explicitly set via the (optional) output time.
 Providing the output attributes is optional for event-based simulators.
 As consequence a simulator connected to a specific attribute is only triggered/stepped if the output is actually provided.
-See the :ref:`API description
-<api.get_data>` for implementation details.
+See the :ref:`API description <api.get_data>` for implementation details.
-Event-based simulators do not necessarily start at time 0, but whenever their first event is scheduled, either by other simulators or via :meth:`World.set_event()` from the scenario definition.
+Event-based simulators do not necessarily start at time 0, but whenever their first event is scheduled, either by other simulators or via :meth:`World.set_initial_event()` from the scenario definition.

 .. figure:: /_static/scheduler-event-based-1.*
    :width: 600